Abou Ben Adhem (may his tribe increase!)

 Hunt’s presence at Shelley’s funeral on the beach near Viareggio was immortalized in the painting by Louis Édouard Fournier, although in reality, Hunt did not stand by the pyre, as portrayed.
 Hunt inspired aspects of the Harold Skimpole character in Charles Dickens’ novel Bleak House.

 To read more about Leigh Hunt, click here.

-“Abou Ben Adhem” is a short poem that says the best expression of love of God is the love for fellow human beings.
-Its neither the prayers nor the church services that gets you in the good books of God.
+“Abou Ben Adhem” is a short poem that says the best expression of the love of God is the love for fellow human beings.
+It’s neither the prayers nor the church services that get you in the good books of God.

 “Abou Ben Adhem” is comprised of two stanzas, the first with fourteen lines and the second with four.
 As the poem is a fable-like narrative in two parts, the poem’s form is split into two as well.

 The first stanza of the poem is of 14 lines, much like a sonnet.
 But its rhyme scheme of AABB doesn’t replicate that of a sonnet.

 The second stanza of the poem is four-line again with the rhyme scheme of AABB.
 It may be called a Quatrain.

 Almost the whole of the poem has a meter of iambic pentameter, except for a few deviations.